-- Spooled into the HDD or the Flash memory in order to process a job, when the job is completed or cancelled, and - Stored into the HDD using the document filing function (including the confidential file function), when the user deletes the data.
+- Spooled into the HDD in order to process a job, when the job is completed or cancelled, and - Stored into the HDD using the document filing function (including the confidential file function), when the user deletes the data.

 The TOE always invokes this function at the specified timing in both cases and does not provide any means to deactivate this function.